 Today Nest has unveiled the second generation of its Protect smoke and carbon monoxide alarm.
 It will retail for the same $100 as the previous model, and it comes with a number of fixes intended to address the flaws of the first model.

 The big new feature is the ability to silence an alarm using the companion app.
 Other additions include a sensor that can tell the difference between fast and slow fires and a humidity sensor that should prevent the device from going off due to steam.
+If you have a soon-to-be-released Nest Cam in the same room, the companion app will let you quickly get a view of what's going on once the alarms sound off.
 Read More

 I'm going to tell you a story.
 Don't worry, it's rather short, and it will be very easy to follow.
 Early this year, Google bought Nest, a company that makes cool thermostats, for $3.2 billion.
 A few months later, Google started to sell said thermostats in the Play Store.
 Now those thermostats are being joined by a nifty smoke and carbon monoxide alarm called Nest Protect.